Ais113/GetAndCleanData-AssignWk4/README.md

 Dataset
 -------

+Files to be downloaded and read into R:

 * 'README.txt'
 * 'features_info.txt': Shows information about the variables used on the feature vector.
 * 'features.txt': List of all features.